Student visa for Indonesia

 - You can purchase a Visa on Arrival (VoA) on the airport for 35 USD, depending on your nationality (see the list of nationalities eligible for a VoA here).
 You nonetheless need to apply for a student visa outside of Indonesia.

 - At some Indonesian embassies (e.g. Finland, Austria) it has been possible to apply for the Visa Type 211 (Tourist Visa).
 This visa can be converted into a sponsored Social Visit Visa upon arriving in Indonesia.
 Inquire at your local Indonesian embassy for the possibility of applying for this visa.

 In Indonesia, a student visa belongs to the Social Visit visa -category.
 The Indonesian Embassy grants single-entry Social Visit visas for the purpose of studying in Indonesia.
 There exists also another type of student visa called a Limited Stay visa, but this visa is meant for long-term studies only.
 All exchange students must therefore apply for a Social Visit Visa.

 The maximum length of a stay in Indonesia with a Social Visit visa is 60 days and the visa must be extended at the destination in accordance with the instructions given by the host university.
-The visa can be extended for one month at a time and the cost has been a few dozen euros/dollars.
+The visa can be extended for one month at a time and the cost is around 50 USD (5/2017).

 It is best to apply for the visa at the Indonesian embassy or consulate in your home country.
 See Embassy Letter below.